Compass-All/coffer/doc/emodule.md

 3. Add a directory in /include/emodules and add a header file.
 Define the emodule descriptor in it.
 4. Add emodule id in /include/emodules/emodule_id.h
 5. Add emodule_*.bin path to /coffer_user_mode/src/host_app/util/host_util.c
+6. Add size of the emodule to /emodules/emod_manager/emod_table(.h,.c)